ubergarm/r1-ktransformers-guide/README.md

 # finally do the real build
 $ KTRANSFORMERS_FORCE_BUILD=TRUE uv pip install . --no-build-isolation

+# DONE, Continue below!

+# WIP: If there is an error and you have very new cuda 12.8 maybe try this?
+# uv pip uninstall torch
+# uv pip install --pre torch --index-url https://download.pytorch.org/whl/nightly/cu128

 # if you want to rebuild again, first make clean like so
 $ rm -rf ktransformers/ktransformers_ext/build